-Newfoundland owners often post photos of their dogs walking shoulder-to-shoulder with Shetland ponies, or standing upright against them with the caption, “Is this a bear?
-No, just my Newfoundland!”
-There’s no denying they’re massive dogs.
+Newfoundland owners often post photos of their dogs walking shoulder-to-shoulder with Shetland ponies, or standing upright against them with the caption, "Is this a bear?
+No, just my Newfoundland!"
+There's no denying they're massive dogs.
 A child could get lost cuddled up in their thick, heavy coats.
-The biggest Newfoundland dogs weigh more than an astonishing 200 pounds.
-Most are about half that size.
+The biggest Newfoundland dogs weigh more than an astonishing 200 pounds, though most are about half that size.

 Equally at home on land and in the water, these sweet giants are terrific family pets if you have space for them.
 "Despite their size, [Newfoundlands] are extremely mellow dogs who don't require a lot of exercise," says Brita Kiffney, DVM, DABVP, of Northshore Veterinary Hospital in Bellingham, Wash., and outreach chair of the American Board of Veterinary Practitioners.
 But you'll need a bucket to catch all the drool!

-Their gentle spirits make them fine, tolerant playmates for children, but behind their soulful eyes is the mind of a keen watchdog who won’t hesitate to protect her family.
+Their gentle spirits make them fine, tolerant playmates for children, but behind their soulful eyes is the mind of a keen watchdog who looks out for her beloved family.

-Frequently featured on lists of the largest breeds, Newfoundlands (Newfs) are strong, big-boned, and muscular, their enormous heads resting near an adult’s hip or higher for easy petting.
+Frequently featured on lists of the largest dog breeds, Newfoundlands (also lovingly called "Newfs" or "Newfies") are strong, big-boned, and muscular, their enormous heads resting near an adult's hip or higher for easy petting.
 Averaging 26–28 inches tall at the withers, most of their height comes from the rise of their deep chests and broad backs from stout-but-powerful legs.
 They weigh 100–150 pounds.

 Kiffney says Newfs have "lovely double-hair coats that allow them to tolerate cold weather and, perhaps not intuitively, warmer weather as well."
 A flat coarse exterior helps insulate these avid swimmers from chilly water, while their undercoat is more plush.
 Common coat colors include black—maybe with a thin white tuft on the chin—chocolate brown, and gray.
 A more rare pattern in the United States is black and white.